The Epoch Times: Removal of The Beauty of Life from Facebook

 The New York Times reported that The BL had used fake profile photos generated by artificial intelligence.
-The Atlantic Council Digital Forensic Research Lab director Graham Brookie said the coordinated network of fake accounts demonstrated "an eerie, tech-enabled future of disinformation."
+The Atlantic Council Digital Forensic Research Lab director Graham Brookie said the coordinated network of fake accounts demonstrated "an eerie, tech-enabled future of disinformation".
 Facebook's head of security policy, Nathaniel Gleicher, said, "What's new here is that this is purportedly a U.S.-based media company leveraging foreign actors posing as Americans to push political content.
 We've seen it a lot with state actors in the past."

+In August 2020, Snopes reported that The BL had evaded Facebook's link ban by creating a clone named The Lion in July of that year.
+Facebook placed a link ban on The Lion after Snopes contacted it.

 Removal of TruthMedia from Facebook

-On August 6, 2020, Facebook removed hundreds of fake accounts by a digital company called TruthMedia that promoted Epoch Times and NTD content and pro-Trump conspiracy theories about COVID-19 and protests in the United States.
-The operation included 303 Facebook accounts, 181 pages, 44 Facebook groups and 31 Instagram accounts, which in total were followed by more than 2 million people.
+In August 2020, Facebook removed hundreds of fake accounts by a digital company called TruthMedia that promoted Epoch Times and NTD content and pro-Trump conspiracy theories about COVID-19 and protests in the United States.
+The operation included 303 Facebook accounts, 181 pages, 44 Facebook groups, and 31 Instagram accounts, which in total were followed by more than two million people.
 Snopes and NBC News reported that TruthMedia had ties to the Epoch Media Group, but Stephen Gregory, publisher of The Epoch Times, denied this.

 TruthMedia, now banned from Facebook, continues to operate YouTube channels in Chinese, English, Japanese, and Vietnamese, and has accounts on Pinterest and Twitter.
-It appears to have begun a petition to the White House to "start calling the novel coronavirus the CCP virus."
+It appears to have begun a petition to the White House to "start calling the novel coronavirus the CCP virus".

+SafeChat

+In March 2021, Politico reported that SafeChat, a social media platform rife with disinformation and conspiracy theories about President Joe Biden that is popular with Trump supporters and Chinese dissidents, was closely linked to The Epoch Times and Falun Gong.